VicV/Promises/README.md

 Update 3: It works!
 I'm killing memory with all the promises laying around though.

 Update 4: Cleaned up some code.
 About to get into some neat stuff like timeout promises and whatnot.
 Yay!

+Update 5: I added timeouts and some quick unit tests.